 We do not currently intend to sell our aircraft to independent third parties or individual customers as a primary business model.
 Instead, we plan to manufacture, own and operate our aircraft ourselves, building a vertically integrated transportation company that will deliver transportation services to customers, including government agencies such as the U.S. Air Force ("USAF") through sales or contracted operations, and to individual end-users through a convenient app-based aerial ridesharing service.
-We believe this vertically-integrated business model will generate the greatest economic returns, while providing us with end-to-end control over the customer experience to optimize for customer safety, comfort and value.
-There may be circumstances in which it is either required (for example, due to operating restrictions on foreign ownership in other countries) or otherwise desirable to sell aircraft in the future.
+We began initial service operations with the U.S. Department of Defense ("DOD") in September 2023 and are targeting initial passenger operations in 2025 or 2026.
+We believe this vertically-integrated business model will generate the greatest economic returns over time, while providing us with end-to-end control over the customer experience to optimize for customer safety, comfort and value.
+There may be circumstances in which it is either required (for example, due to operating restrictions on foreign ownership in other countries) or otherwise desirable (for example, direct sale of aircraft to business customers with ongoing training and maintenance support packages) to sell aircraft in the future.
 We do not expect this would change our core focus on building a vertically integrated transportation company.
-We began initial service operations with the U.S. Department of Defense ("DOD") in September 2023 and are targeting commercial passenger operations in 2025.

 We operate a powertrain and electronics engineering and manufacturing facility in San Carlos, California, as well as 130,000 square feet of additive and subtractive manufacturing, machining, aircraft assembly and flight test facilities in Marina, California.
+With local support from California state incentives and grants, we have begun construction of a new building at our Marina site to support manufacturing and training that will double the footprint of that location.
 These facilities are utilized to design, build and test the components, systems and assemblies for our aircraft as we refine our design and hone our production process.
 We believe that our California operations will both be able to support our initial low-rate production plans as well as serve as a testing and development facility for future innovations.
-Our high-rate production facility is planned for Dayton, Ohio where we have identified a 140-acre site that has the potential to support significant growth over time, with enough land to build over two million square feet of manufacturing space.
+Our high-rate production facility is planned for Dayton, Ohio where we purchased a 40,300 square foot facility in 2024 and have identified a separate 140-acre site that has the potential to support significant growth over time, with enough land to build over two million square feet of manufacturing space.
 With strong financial incentives and support from state and local governments, we look forward to expanding our manufacturing in the birthplace of aviation as our business grows.

-Our preparations for commercial passenger service include forming sector-leading relationships with partners such as Toyota, Uber, Delta Air Lines, and SK Telecom in South Korea, all of whom have invested in Joby, as well as global partners such as ANA Airlines in Japan and the Road and Transport Authority in Dubai.
+Our preparations for commercial passenger service include forming sector-leading relationships with partners such as Toyota, Uber, and Delta Air Lines, all of whom have invested in Joby, as well as global partners such as ANA Airlines in Japan and the Road and Transport Authority in Dubai.
 We have also established relationships with infrastructure providers including fixed base operators of landing sites such as Atlantic Aviation, Helo Holdings, Inc. ("HHI") and Skyports to facilitate infrastructure development in key markets.
-Additionally, we have long-standing relationships in research and development with federal government agencies as we evolved our design for the fastest, quietest eVTOL in its class.
+Additionally, we have long-standing relationships in research and development with federal government agencies as we evolved our design.

 Joby Aero, Inc. ("Legacy Joby") was incorporated in Delaware on November 21, 2016.
 In August 2021, Legacy Joby and Reinvent Technology Partners, a Cayman Islands exempted company and special purpose acquisition company ("RTP"), completed a merger and other transactions pursuant to which a subsidiary of RTP was merged with and into Legacy Joby and Legacy Joby survived as a wholly owned subsidiary of RTP.
-In connection with the transactions, Legacy Joby changed its name to Joby Aviation, Inc. See Part II, Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" and Part II, Item 8.
-"Financial Statements and Supplementary Data" for more information.
+In connection with the transactions, Legacy Joby changed its name to Joby Aviation, Inc.